Honors Program in the Humanities Requirements

 - A semester-long honors seminar for all students in the program, in which the general progress of the students’ writing and research will be discussed, and senior students will present work-in-progress reports.

-- Optional independent study course on thesis project with one or both advisers.
+- Optional independent study course on thesis project with one or both advisors.

-- September-October: Students should identify and meet with prospective faculty advisers.
-Two faculty advisers are required for the final thesis; at least one of these advisers must be a Department of Comparative Thought and Literature faculty member or affiliate.
-Once students have received a commitment from two advisers to supervise the thesis, they should begin to compose a comprehensive reading list in consultation with their advisers.
+- September-October: Students should identify and meet with prospective faculty advisors.
+Two faculty advisors are required for the final thesis; at least one of these advisors must be a Department of Comparative Thought and Literature faculty member or affiliate.
+Once students have received a commitment from two advisors to supervise the thesis, they should begin to compose a comprehensive reading list in consultation with their advisors.